 QR codes are the latest marketing gadget that everyone's talking about.
-QR is short for 'Quick Response' and they are simply bar codes that allow people with smartphones to quickly access a website by scanning them.
+QR is short for 'Quick Response', and they are simple bar codes that allow people with smartphones to quickly access a website by scanning them.
 Get one for your own business and put them on all marketing materials.

-Make friends with the competition and local firms and recommend them to your clients.
+Make friends with the competition and local suppliers, then recommend them to clients.
 If you give, you'll quite possibly get something in return.
-Remember, there's always plenty of work to go around.
+Because what goes around, comes around.
+And there's always plenty of work to go around.

 56. Use Facebook advertising